simoninireland/introduction-to-epidemics/src/progress.md

 only the timings and other factors that affect its spread.

-We discussed above the periods of diseases, their relationships, and their different, often characteristics, periods and variances.
+We discussed above the periods of diseases, their relationships, and their different characteristics.
 We need some other numbers as well, however, and it turns out that these can be measured directly in the field.

-The most important number is the **basic case reproduction number**, denoted $\mathcal{R}_0$. $\mathcal{R}_0$ represents the total number of secondary infections expected for each primary infection in a totally susceptible population.
+The most important number is the **{index}`basic case reproduction number <R value>`**, denoted $\mathcal{R}_0$. $\mathcal{R}_0$ represents the total number of secondary infections expected for each primary infection in a totally susceptible population.
 The $0$ in $\mathcal{R}_0$ stands for $t = 0$: the basic